Importing your children data into ChurchSuite

 You may experience an issue with accented characters during import.
 This will be evident in the upload "preview" stage (see below) - you may see � characters in place of accented characters e.g.

 This issue is generally restricted to CSV files created using Microsoft Excel.
 To work around the issue, Cancel the import and follow these 'workaround' steps.
 While you can still prepare your data in Microsoft Excel, you will need to use alternative software to produce the final CSV file(s) in the correct UTF-8 format.
 For Mac, we recommend using Apple's native "Numbers" spreadsheet application.
 For Windows, we suggest using "OpenOffice".
-Working within the alternative software, re-save your data in CSV format and then import the new CSV file into ChurchSuite.
+Working within the alternative software, re-save the data in CSV format and then import the new CSV file into ChurchSuite.

 15. Need some inspiration?